PeterKamphuis/make_moments/README.md

 # moments
 A stand alone version of the pyFAT make_moments function.
-The function can be imported to your python code or you can run it by itself from command line after a pip install.
+The function can be imported to your python code or you can run it by itself from command line after a pip install:

+  pip install make_moments

 use as:
   moments filename=Cub.fits mask=mask.fits